What Does a Sound Engineer Do?

 What exactly is a sound engineer?
-Do they play an important role in the music industry?
+For starters, they play a vitally important role in the music industry.
 If you have ever been at a concert where you were blown away by the clarity and overall quality of the music you heard, chances are that there was a very talented engineer controlling the sound you heard.

 What a Sound Engineer Does